brian-saks/Book-Magament-App/readme.md

         cd Book Managment

-Launch the index.html file using a live server extension (such as Live Server for Visual Studio Code) to serve the application locally.
+Launch the index.html file using a live server extension to serve the application locally.

 Once the server is running, open your web browser and navigate to the provided local URL